-Bangor International Airport serves the University of Maine.
-OIP will provide free transportation from Bangor International Airport on the designated arrival date each semester to students who submit arrival details online (umaine.edu/international/admitted).
+Bangor International Airport, which is only 10 miles / 15 kilometers from campus, serves the University of Maine.
+OIP will provide free transportation from Bangor International Airport and Bangor bus stations (Concord and Greyhound), between 8 am and 9 pm, on the designated arrival date each semester to students who submit arrival details in advance (umaine.edu/international/admitted).